actionhero/www.actionherojs.com/tutorials/production-notes.md

 ### Cluster Mode

-In Cluster mode, Redis shards all the keys in data into "slots" which are evenly allocated though all the masters in the cluster.
+In Cluster mode, Redis shards all the keys in data into "slots" which are evenly allocated though all the leaders in the cluster.
 The client can connect to any node in the cluster, and if the requested key belongs on another node, it will proxy the request for you (just like the Sentinel would).
-The cluster can also take care of master re-election for each shard in the event of a master node failure.
+The cluster can also take care of leader re-election for each shard in the event of a leader node failure.

 Cluster mode provides similar high-availability to Sentinel mode, but the sharding allows more data to be stored in the cluster overall.
 However, where Sentinel mode requires a minimum of 3 servers, Cluster mode requires a minimum of 6 to reach a quorum and provide full redundancy.